ENGG GRA Tuition Policy

 Effective Date: July 1, 2014

-Tuition costs for graduate research assistants (GRAs) shall be included as direct costs in all grant and contract proposals, unless tuition is specifically not allowed by the sponsor.
-Tuition and other associated fees to cover a minimum of 18 credit hours per year (21 credit hours for the department of chemical engineering) are required.
-When a sponsor does not allow tuition costs, the Principal Investigator (PI) has two options:
+Tuition costs for graduate research assistants (GRAs) shall be included as direct costs in all grant and contract proposals unless tuition is specifically not allowed by the sponsor.
+Tuition and other associated fees to cover a minimum of 18 credit hours per academic year (21 credit hours for the department of chemical engineering to include 3 summer hours) are required.

 The purpose of this policy is to:

 - attract and retain top-quality students to the graduate degree programs by offering competitive recruitment packages including tuition support;

 - implement standard tuition support across all departments in the College of Engineering for graduate assistants supported by sponsored projects;

 - advise PIs on charging full tuition directly to sponsored projects for graduate assistants assigned to and supported by a sponsored project during each semester; and

 - advise Principal Investigator(s) of the college internal process in cases where a sponsor does not allow tuition.
 Refer to the Request for ERGP Support of Unallowable Tuition Costs section below.

 In accordance with the terms of the federal Uniform Guidance (2 CFR 200), tuition remission and other forms of compensation paid as, or in lieu of, wages to students performing necessary work are allowable provided that:

 - the individual is conducting activities necessary to the sponsored agreement;